nicolahy/snake2022/doc/README.md

 Don't forget to add the suffix **-lncurses** for the compilation (see the project Makefile).

 ## Memory leaks
 I used Valgrind.
-You need to install it.
+Maybe you will need to install it.
 ```
 foo@bla:~$ sudo apt-get install valgrind
 ```